open-toolchain/tekton-catalog/README.md

   | kubernetes-service | iks-fetch-config | workspace | cluster-configuration | A workspace where the kubernetes cluster config is exported |
   | kubernetes-service | iks-contextual-execution | workspace | cluster-configuration | A workspace that contain the kubectl cluster config to be used |

+### when moving from tag "tekton_pipeline0.10.1" and/or branch "tkn_v1beta1"

+- Tasks that are expecting a secret to retrieve apikey and/or secret values have been updated to use the default secret `secure-properties` injected by Continuous Delivery Tekton Pipeline support.
+The updated tasks are:
+  - icr-check-va-scan
+  - icr-containerize
+  - icr-cr-build
+  - icr-execute-in-dind
+  - icr-execute-in-dind-cluster
+  - git-clone-repo
+  - git-set-commit-status
+  - iks-fetch-config

+  Note: As a reminder, in previous version (before `secure-properties` injection by CD tekton support), the default was set to `cd-secret`

 # Tasks

 ## Cloud Foundry related tasks